top of page

 scan0004.jpg

 In my free time, I started writing in old notebooks: novel ideas, journal entries, letters to friends who lived in other countries.
 I could spend hours trying to make silly anecdotes turn into major adventures.
 Around that time, I discovered I had some skill in drawing, which was not a big surprise since an artistic vein runs through my mother’s side of the family.
 I enrolled in extracurricular painting classes with a beloved artist who was so ancient (in my teenager mind) that he was featured in history textbooks.
 I participated in several collective art exhibits and decided that my future was in the visual arts.
 When I turned eighteen, I moved to the United States to go to college and got a degree in fine arts and mass communication & journalism from The University of New Mexico.
 I worked in the fields of advertising, graphic design and illustration until I had my children.
 Between naps and changing diapers, I started writing my first novel, which I envisioned as a Latin American soap opera, but the realities of my life (i.e. living in an English-speaking country) made me reconsider the format and rewrite it as a novel instead.
 The Sisters of Alameda Street was born out of those first attempts at writing and evolved into a novel that finally got published in 2017 (after almost twenty years of its original conception!).
-I’ve written five more novels since, including a sequel to my latest novel The Spanish Daughter, which I'm really excited to share with the world!
+I’ve written five more novels since, including a sequel to The Spanish Daughter called The Queen of the Valley, which I'm really excited to share with the world!

 bottom of page